-During the winter months with lots of rain and wind blown dust and dirt a lot of nutrients have built up in your pool.
-In spring algae will quickly grow making advantage of your winter store of nutrients and increased light levels.
+During the winter months with lots of rain and wind, dust and dirt and a lot of nutrients have built up in your pool.
+In spring, algae will quickly grow making advantage of your winter store of nutrients and increased light levels.

 Even if you are a bit late and algae has started or even taken over your pool a large shock dose of chlorine is your quickest and easiest remedy.

-Get that pH checked before the shock dose is added.
+Make sure to check the pH before the shock dose is added.
 The chlorine will be a lot more effective if the pH is in the 7 to 7.5 range.
 When algae metabolises in the pool they tend to increase the pH and can increase the pH range to 8.5 to 9.0, which inhibits the effectiveness of chlorine - cunning little critters.

 Recommended Super Shock doses "The Spring Start Up"